molmd/mispr/docs/source/installation/index.rst

 .. _codes-develop-mode:

-To make changes directly to the source and contribute to the development of MISPR, you can install MISPR in development mode.
+For developers or users who need to modify the source code, install MISPR in development mode.

 .. note::
    If you had already installed MISPR via pip or conda, you